-During the 2011-2013 summers Dolly and son Len with help from Karl, completed a studs out remodeling of an apartment that is to be a summer home in Michigan.
-In 2014, contemplating how bored he’d be without some project, Karl came to the conclusion that doing an aircraft build is age independent.
+During the 2011-2013 summers Dolly and son Len with help from Karl, completed a studs out remodeling of an apartment that is now their summer home in Michigan.
+In 2014, contemplating how bored he’d be without some project, they came to the conclusion that aircraft building is age independent.
 He and Dolly together built their Vans RV7 that first flew in 2018.
 It was on display at the 2019 EAA Airventure flyin in Oshkosh, Michigan.